Welcome to the Center for Disabilities Studies

 DISABILITY STUDIES PROFILED!

-Steps Ahead: Disability Studies at UD, the new edition of the delAware, is available by mail and online.
+Steps Ahead: Disability Studies at UD, our latest edition of the delAware, is available by mail and online.
 In it, you’ll learn what drives the success of the university’s top minor and why students from so many backgrounds are enrolled.
 You’ll also discover how those who graduate from UD with a disability studies minor are able to apply what they’ve learned to enhance the lives of people with disabilities and their families.
-To request a copy of Steps Ahead: Disability Studies at UD, contact CDS at firstname.lastname@example.org.
+To request a copy of Steps Ahead: Disability Studies at UD, contact CDS at email@example.com.

 Visit our Inclusion blog at http://blog.cds.udel.edu.
 We launched it to engage the disability community, public and policy makers in a provocative discussion of issues with the potential to bring about positive changes in the lives of people with disabilities.
 Please read the blog posts, and comment on them!